pocka/storybook-addon-turbo-build/README.md

 Improvements such as replacing Terser with ESBuild or disabling source map generation reduces your build time, so you can save your CI time or operate development cycle more quickly.

+**Important**

+Storybook already does various build performance improvements.
+This addon mainly improves cold build (building Storybook without cache under `node_modules/.cache`), you probably won't see noticable differences in cache enabled build.
+You should evaluate the build time before addin this addon into your workflow.

 ## Installation

 ```sh